coder/docs/setup/kubernetes/aws.md

 Amazon EKS allows for creating and managing user permissions via IAM identity providers (IdPs).
 Additionally, EKS supports user authentication via OpenID Connect (OIDC) identity providers.
-Using IAM in tandem with Kubernetes' native Role-Based Access Control (RBAC), allows you to grant access to your EKS cluster using existing IdPs, and configure fine-grain permissions within each cluster via RBAC.
+Using IAM in tandem with Kubernetes' native Role-Based Access Control (RBAC) allows you to grant access to your EKS cluster using existing IdPs, and configure fine-grain permissions within each cluster via RBAC.

 For more information, see [Using Kubernetes RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)